 Use a fresh set of acoustic guitar strings.

-Install them one at a time, threading through the bridge and tuners.
+Install the strings one at a time, threading them through the bridge and tuners.

 Tune to concert pitch (E A D G B E) before proceeding.